 A number of young Danish architects have been awarded grants.
-In 2007, 2008, 2012, 2015 and 2017 the Foundation organised international competitions in the fields of architectural photography, architectural drawing, writing about architecture, Architecture & Film and Architecture & Music.
+And in 2007, 2008, 2012, 2015, and 2017, the Foundation has additionally organized international competitions in the fields of architectural photography, architectural drawing, writing about architecture, architecture and film, as well as architecture and music.

-The objective of the non-profit and charitable Foundation is to support Danish architecture, e.g. through further training; travelling grants; exhibition activities; publication of books on architecture; development and implementation of information technology for architectural purposes and the awarding of grants - in acknowledgement of architects who have developed significant buildings or demonstrated other achievements of high quality.
+The objective of the non-profit, charitable Foundation is to support Danish architecture – through further training, traveling grants, exhibition activities, publication of architecture books, and development and implementation of information technology for architectural purposes.
+The Foundation awards grants in acknowledgement of architects who have developed significant buildings or demonstrated other achievements of high quality.

-The Foundation is a natural extension of Henning Larsen’s interest in promoting and disseminating architecture - in parallel to his work as an architect and his professorship at the Royal Academy of Fine Arts, School of Architecture.
-This interest is also reflected in the establishment of the SKALA architectural gallery and SKALA architecture magazine in the eighties.
+The Foundation is a natural extension of Henning Larsen’s personal interest in communicating and advancing architecture in parallel to his work as an architect and his professorship at the Royal Danish Academy of Fine Arts, School of Architecture.
+This interest is also reflected in his establishment of SKALA architecture gallery and SKALA architecture magazine in the eighties.